Han’s cafe back-pays workers to avoid court action for wage theft

-The Fair Work Ombudsman offered Theo Sayoco and his company T J D Sayoco the chance to enter into an Enforceable Undertaking.
+The Fair Work Ombudsman offered Theo Sayoco and his company the chance to enter into an Enforceable Undertaking (EU).

-The agreement means the business will not face court action for stealing wages from its workers.
+The business will not face court action for the wage theft as a result.

 The terms of the Enforceable Undertaking include a number of conditions.